timurrrr/ft86/can_bus/gen2.md

 The ODB-II in the driver's footwell no longer exposes the CAN bus data except for OBD-II requests.
 If you want to log data with high refresh rates, you need to use an alternative connection.
+There are multiple options with different pros and cons.
+Below are the recommended ones:

+### ASC port

 A common place to get access to the CAN bus is the ASC (a.k.a. "fake engine noise") female connector.
 It is located inside the dash slightly to the right of